 * Secretary of State Karen Bradley MP at the Culture, Media and Sports Select Committee in October 2016

 This gives the Consentua Adult Social Care offer some serious backing.
 Early 2017 will see us pushing this message to the target audience – those involved in delivering adult social care.
 We only need 5 local authorities/sponsors to start the work.

 The final months of 2016 have seen the successful conclusion in our quest for funding for ENtelligence with the confirmation of an award from InnovateUK.
 This is a grant that will subsidise the development of ENTelligence in one test building so we can prove the business case, user reaction and whether it delivers the 20% energy saving we predict.
 Watch this space as the ENtelligence story unfolds.

-Malaysia with the UK TI
+Malaysia with UK Trade and Industry

 A final twist to the KnowNow story of 2016 is that the UKTI have picked KnowNow as one of the UK best potential exporters.
 This is based on some expertise in IoT and smart cities.
 A great honour and offering fantastic support.

 To that end, David went on a trade mission to Malaysia in late November.
 A good for the business visit that yielded more opportunities especially for Consentua!